galvandaniel/sand-sim/README.md

 make
 ```

-This will produce a binary called "sand" which can be executed to run the program.
+This will produce a binary called "sand-sim" which can be executed to run the program.

 ### Windows